Proper Noun

 Rosetta Stone

-Examples of Proper Noun in Sentences
+Examples of Proper Nouns in Sentences

 1. John and Mary visited the Eiffel Tower during their trip to Paris.